Illmatic: Recording

 In an early promotional interview, Nas claimed that the name "Illmatic" (meaning "beyond ill" or "the ultimate") was a reference to his incarcerated friend, Illmatic Ice.
 Nas later described the title name as "supreme ill.
 It's as ill as ill gets.
 That shit is a science of everything ill."
-At the time of its recording, expectations in the hip hop scene were high for Illmatic.
+At the time of its recording, expectations in the hip-hop scene were high for Illmatic.
 In a 1994 interview for The Source, which dubbed him "the second coming" (referring to Rakim), Nas spoke highly of the album, saying that "this feels like a big project that's gonna affect the world [...]
 We in here on the down low [...] doing something for the world.
 That's how it feels, that's what it is.
 For all the ones that think it's all about some ruff shit, talkin' about guns all the time, but no science behind it, we gonna bring it to them like this."
 AZ recounted recording on the album, "I got on Nas' album and did the 'Life's a Bitch' song, but even then I thought I was terrible on it, to be honest.
 But once people started hearing that and liking it, that's what built my confidence.
 I thought, 'OK, I can probably do this.'
 That record was everything.
 To be the only person featured on Illmatic when Nas is considered one of the top men in New York at that time, one of the freshest new artists, that was big."
-During the sessions, Nas composed the song "Nas Is Like", which he later recorded as a single for his 1999 album I Am….
+During the sessions, Nas composed the song "Nas Is Like", which he later recorded as a single for his 1999 album I Am....

-Concerning the recording of the album's opening song "N.Y.
-State of Mind", producer DJ Premier later said "When we did 'N.Y.
+Regarding the album's opening song "N.Y.
+State of Mind", producer DJ Premier later said, "When we did 'N.Y.
 State of Mind,' at the beginning when he says, 'Straight out the dungeons of rap / Where fake niggas don't make it back,' then you hear him say, 'I don't know how to start this shit,' 'cause he had just written it.
 He's got the beat running in the studio, but he doesn't know how he's going to format how he's going to convey it.
 So he's going, 'I don't know how to start this shit,' and I'm counting him in [to begin his verse].
 One, two, three.
 And then you can hear him go, 'Yo,' and then he goes right into it."